Killing of Philando Castile: Jeronimo Yanez

-Jeronimo Yanez was the officer who shot Castile.
+Jeronimo Yanez was the officer who shot and killed Castile.
 The other officer involved in the traffic stop was Joseph Kauser, who was described as Yanez's partner.
 Both officers had been with the St. Anthony Police Department for four years at the time of the shooting, and were longtime friends who had graduated together from the Minnesota State University, Mankato, police academy in 2010.

 Yanez, of South St. Paul and of Hispanic descent, was 28 years old at the time of the shooting.

 The St. Anthony Police Department had 23 officers at the time.
 Eight officers were funded through policing contracts with the cities of Lauderdale and Falcon Heights.
 In a press briefing at the scene, St. Anthony's interim police chief Jon Mangseth said that the shooting was the first officer-involved shooting that the department had experienced in at least thirty years.

 Incident

-Castile was pulled over as part of a traffic stop by Yanez and Kauser in Falcon Heights, Minnesota, a suburb of Saint Paul.
+Castile was pulled over as part of a traffic stop for a broken brake light by Yanez and Kauser in Falcon Heights, Minnesota, a suburb of Saint Paul.
 Castile and Reynolds were returning from shopping at a grocery store; earlier that evening, Castile had gone for a haircut, eaten dinner with his sister, and picked up his girlfriend from his apartment in St. Paul.

 A St. Anthony police officer patrolling Larpenteur Avenue radioed to a nearby squad that he planned to pull over the car and check the IDs of the driver and passenger, saying, "The two occupants just look like people that were involved in a robbery.
 The driver looks more like one of our suspects, just because of the wide-set nose.
 I couldn't get a good look at the passenger."
 At 9:04 p.m.
 CDT, the officer told a nearby officer that he would wait for him to make the stop.

 The stop took place on Larpenteur Avenue at Fry Street, just outside the Minnesota state fairgrounds, at about 9:05 p.m.
 CDT.
 Riding in a white 1997 Oldsmobile Eighty Eight LS with Castile were his girlfriend Diamond Reynolds and her four-year-old daughter.
 Castile was the driver, Reynolds was the front-seat passenger, and the child was in the back seat.
 "According to investigators, Yanez approached the car from the driver's side, while Kauser approached it from the passenger side."